timh1975/SoftwareEngineeringPortfolio/week3.md

 ### Import the issue list

-A list of the issues were added to the Kanban board by a team member.
+A list of the issues were added to the Kanban board by another team member.
 It was agreed that team members can assign themselves tasks based on their confidence.
-The workflow of assigning an issue included moving the issue into in progress on the Kanban board, creating a new feature branch for that issue,and pushing feature to the remote repo.
+The workflow of assigning an issue is to move the issue into in progress on the Kanban board, create a new feature branch for that issue, and pushing feature to the remote repo.

 ### Individual development tasks